Paragraphs

 Medical preparation

 Before undergoing your total knee replacement surgery, your doctor will provide you with a list of preoperative appointments.
+It is a good idea to have a coach to accompany you to your pre-op visits and be available on the day of and after surgery.
+This person may be a partner, an adult child, sibling, or close friend.
 You will also undergo a complete physical examination to assess your general condition and to ensure that there are no factors that could interfere with your knee replacement surgery.

 Knee replacement surgery